stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 {% endcodetab %}

-### Stormpath Authentication Result Visitor
+### Java's Stormpath Authentication Result Visitor

-When asking the `Application` to authenticate an API authentication request, the return type of a successful authentication request will vary based on the request headers.
+In Java, when asking the `Application` to authenticate an API authentication request, the return type of a successful authentication request will vary based on the request headers.
 This includes:

 1. `ApiAuthenticationResult` - Authorization header is present, with the `Basic` method and the base64 encoded API_KEY_ID:API_KEY_SECRET.
 2. `AccessTokenResult` - HTTP Method is `POST`.
 Authorization header is present, with the `Basic` method and the base64 encoded API_KEY_ID:API_KEY_SECRET.
 As part of the query or body of the request, the 'grant_type' is specified as 'client_credentials'.
 Content-type is set to `x-www-form-urlencoded`.